Lexus LFA successor on the way?

 20220114 02 01 s

 Car and Driver speculates the car has a hybrid V8 engine but, again, Toyota isn’t commenting.
-The spy photographer claimed the test mules in Germany had yellow stickers on them, which denotes electrification, and he also said the car started off silently before an engine fired up after a short distance.
+The spy photographer claimed the test mules in Germany had yellow stickers on them, which denotes electrification, and they also said the car started off silently before an engine fired up after a short distance.
 Sounds like a hybrid powertrain to us.

 Spy photos also show an interior that has carbon fiber trim in the door panels and dash cowl, although it’s hard to see much under a pile of testing equipment.
-An automatic gear selector is visible on the center console, if you look closely, however.
+An automatic transmission gear selector is visible on the center console, if you look closely, however.

 20220114 02 02 s